 With its parallels to dementia, delirium is often a baffling problem to identify and manage.
-Older people are particularly susceptible to delirium, so our aging care experts have put together the following insights that will help you recognize and react appropriately in the event that you suspect it in someone you love.
+Older people are particularly susceptible to delirium, so our senior care experts have put together the following insights that will help you recognize and react appropriately in the event that you suspect it in someone you love.

 What is delirium in seniors?

 Much like dementia, delirium symptoms involve disorientation, confusion, and other changes in mental status.
 The important contrast, however, is the onset of these effects.
 In dementia, there is a gradual decrease in cognitive functioning; with delirium, the transformation is sudden.

 - Hypoactive delirium is the most prevalent form, affecting roughly three-quarters of those with delirium.
 It may present similarly to depression, with lethargy and a slowed response time.
 Other indications include apathy, a flat affect, and withdrawal from social situations or previously-enjoyed activities.

 - Hyperactive delirium produces agitation and restlessness, disorientation, hallucinations, anxiety, rambling, difficulty with concentration, and rapid changes in emotion.